phonegap/phonegap-docs/docs/3-references/stockpile-app/6-results-part2.html.md

       });
    },
 ```

+    This code determines if there were results returned or not and sets variables for the number returned and with the images retrieved and then replaces the store data with the latest.
+If none were returned, or the limit was hit, the preloader is removed.
+If an error occurs a message is displayed and the preloader is removed.

 4. Add a [lifecycle hook](https://vuejs.org/v2/guide/instance.html#Instance-Lifecycle-Hooks) to call `fetchResults` when the Results instance is [mounted](https://vuejs.org/v2/api/#mounted).

   The new `mounted` lifecycle hook should be added just AFTER the `computed` property block, and will be called when the instance has been mounted: